MOBILE ATTENDANT CARE SERVICE

 What if I want a different set time?

-If you would like to change your time then please contact our coordination team and let them know your preferences.
-One of our friendly team will look at how we can accommodate your request.
-If we cannot accommodate your request we will record your preferences on your file and contact you as soon as a suitable place becomes available.
+If you would like to change your time, please contact our coordination team and let them know your preferences.
+One of our friendly team members will look at how we can accommodate your request.
+If we cannot accommodate your request, we will record your preferences in your file and contact you as soon as a suitable place becomes available.

 What if I need extra assistance?